 - It has an open, spongy texture which improves compaction issues and keeps the medium or soil aerated.

 - It is sterile and free from pathogens.

 - It may help balance pH or increase acidity in certain (though not all) circumstances.

 Often, however, peat composts, potting mixes, soil amendments, etc. are simply used because they are often cheaper, more affordable, than peat-free options.

 The Problems With Peat Use

-Unfortunately, while peat is undoubtedly a useful material for gardeners, its use could cause ecological harm, and can have a negative impact on people and planet.
-It’s use, therefore, could be a direct contravention of the core ethics of permaculture: planet care, people care and fair share.
+Unfortunately, while peat is undoubtedly a useful material for gardeners, its use could cause ecological harm and can have a negative impact on people and the planet.
+Its use, therefore, could be a direct contravention of the core ethics of permaculture: planet care, people care, and fair share.
 The environments from which peat/ peat moss come must be left intact.

 When We Use Peat, We Disturb The Carbon Cycle

 Peat bogs and wetlands are fragile ecosystems that are essential to maintaining the carbon cycle on this planet.
 Peatland ecosystems cover around 1.4 million square miles of our planet – only around 3% of the land surface.
 Yet they are responsible for storing 42% of all soil carbon.
 They are the most effective carbon sink on earth.

 When we rip peat from these ecosystems to use in our gardens, we are possibly contributing to their destruction and we could be contributing to an increase in carbon emission.
 Since when peat is extracted, organic carbon is exposed to air, and CO2 is emitted.
 Total global emissions from degraded peatland (including fires on drained wetland) are estimated to account for almost 6% of all carbon emissions worldwide.